 A researcher begins his research voyage by selecting the research domain – the area in which he intends to carryout his research.
-The research domain can be i) Simply the core technology domain such as Cloud Computing, Big Data Analytics or Image Processing where the researcher intends to add or improve framework or algorithms for the domain itself or ii) Multi disciplinary domain such as Cloud Computing in Agriculture; Image Processing in Health Care or Data Analytics for E-Commerce etc. The researcher may work in specific sub domains such as Pathology in Agriculture, PAAS architecture in in Cloud, Liver Cancer in Health care etc. While selecting the Title of the research proposal, the domains and sub domains of the research proposal should be clearly part of the Title as it makes the things more clear for the adjudication panel about the topic of research proposal.
+The research domain can be i) Simply the core technology domain such as Cloud Computing, Big Data Analytics, or Image Processing where the researcher intends to add or improve framework or algorithms for the domain itself, or ii) Multi disciplinary domain such as Cloud Computing in Agriculture; Image Processing in Health Care or Data Analytics for E-Commerce, etc. The researcher may work in specific sub-domains such as Pathology in Agriculture, PAAS architecture in in Cloud, Liver Cancer in Health care etc. While selecting the Title of the research proposal, the domains and sub-domains of the research proposal should be clearly part of the Title as it makes the things more clear for the adjudication panel about the topic of research proposal.

-The following points should also be considered from research domain point of view while assigning the Research Title
+The following points should also be considered from a research domain point of view while assigning the Research Title

 Titles should describe what the research is about – they should give the reader a clear idea as to what the paper is about.